SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>Security Hub</summary>

+       In this section, you configure AWS Security Hub.
+If fields are missing, or you need to change them, do the following:
        * **6.1 Security Hub Service Configuration**.
           * **Security Hub Regions**.
 The regions from which Security Hub data should be sent.
        * **6.2 Security Hub Sumo Log Source configuration**.